Traralgon and District Cricket Association Inc.

 13.6 Grand Finals

 Play can be extended for up to 180 minutes due to inclement weather.
-In the event of a result not being obtained the spare day shall consist of 2 hours on Monday 5th March and 2 hours Tuesday 6th March.
+In the event of a result not being obtained a spare day shall consist of 2 hours on a selected day.
 If no result still then Grand Final awarded to team that finished higher on ladder.

 14. TDCA - Gippsland Pride / GCL / JCW and Representative Nominations

 14.1 Selection and nominations are based on individual player performance as per current and past performances.